frolovilya/stm32-wave-generator/README.md

 # stm32-wave-generator

-STM32F4 wave signal generator with UART control.
-Uses built-in DAC to produce sin, square and saw waves of a given frequency.
+STM32F4 analog wave generator with precise UART control.
+Uses built-in DAC to produce waves of various form and frequency.

 ## Build and Configuration